meowstrapper/DroidBlox/README.md

 # WHY IS IT PYTHON!1!!
 ITS SO SLOW YK???
 I only know python, ehh..
 Feel free to recreate my project in Kotlin, Java, or other languages with credits by linking this github repository at yours.

+# License
+- Drakestrap is under the terms of the [MIT License](https://github.com/helloplauz10/Drakestrap/blob/main/LICENSE)
+- Bloxstrap is also under the terms of the [MIT License](https://github.com/bloxstraplabs/bloxstrap)